TheEmadM/test/README.md

 * learning git and github

-this is a test file.
+This is a test file.
+(a simple edit)